doc4d/docs/docs/settings/compiler.md

 This area groups the generic options used during the compilation process.

 -   **Generate the Symbol File**: Used to generate an ASCII type file containing the list of variables along with their type and the method from which their type has been inferred.
 The symbol file also contains the list of your methods and functions along with the type of their parameters and the type of result, if any.

--   The file is placed in the folder containing the database structure and is named *DatabaseName_symbols.txt*.\
+    The file is placed in the folder containing the database structure and is named *DatabaseName_symbols.txt*.
     For more information about the symbol file, refer to [Symbol file](../Project/compiler.md#symbol-file).
 -   **Generate error file**: Used to generate the error file at the time of syntax checking.
-It lists general errors as well as errors linked to a specific line, and warnings.\
+It lists general errors, errors linked to a specific line, and warnings.

     Any errors detected by the compiler are automatically accessible in the Method menu of 4D.
-However, having an error file that can be transmitted from one machine to another can be useful, particularly in a situation where several different developers are working together in a client-server environment.\
+However, having an error file that can be transmitted from one machine to another can be useful, particularly in a situation where several different developers are working together in a client-server environment.

     The error file is generated in XML format in order to facilitate automatic parsing of its contents.
 It also allows the creation of customized error display interfaces.
-The error file is automatically named *DatabaseName_errors.xml* and is created next to the structure file of the database.\
+The error file is automatically named *DatabaseName_errors.xml* and is created next to the structure file of the database.
     For more information about the error file, refer to [Error file](../Project/compiler.md#error-file).
 -   **Compilation Target**: See [Compilation Target](../Project/compiler.md#compilation-target)
 -   **Compilation Path**: Used to set the number of passes performed by the compiler and thus the duration of compilation.